-Luna Park is an old-fashioned amusement park right on the edge of the water, which makes the Ferris wheel all the more fun because you'll also get to enjoy some fantastic views when you reach the top.
-Make a day of it by catching a ferry from Circular Quay across the sparkling harbour.
+Luna Park is North Sydney's main drawcard, especially for families.
+The amusement park is right on the harbour, which makes the Ferris wheel all the more fun because you'll also get to enjoy some fantastic views when you reach the top.

-Take a stroll from Luna Park to Lavender Bay and you'll be delighted to discover artist Wendy Whiteley’s Secret Garden.
+From here, stroll to Lavender Bay and discover artist Wendy Whiteley’s Secret Garden.
 This 20-year labour of love has seen a neglected garden transformed into a tranquil public space and lovely picnic spot.
 Keep walking along the bay to be rewarded with more great views.

-Kirribilli is a stroll east from Luna Park and home to Kirribilli House, the prime minister’s official Sydney residence.
-The nearby Ensemble Theatre stages a selection of international classics and Australian works, while the bustling Kirribilli Market, held twice a month, is a fashion bargain hunter's dream.
+Arts aficionados will enjoy the in nearby Kirribilli, it's Australia's longest continuously running professional theatre group.
+It stages a selection of international classics and Australian works.
+The bustling Kirribilli Market, held twice a month, is a fashion bargain hunter's dream.

-Another bi-monthly market in the area is the Northside Produce Market, held on the first and third Saturday of the month in Civic Park, where you can pick up fresh produce and gourmet treats.
-You'll find a range of casual eateries around Miller Street in North Sydney.
+Another bi-monthly market in the area is the Green Moustache and funky Med-inspired plates at The Botanist., held on the first and third Saturday of the month in Civic Park, where you can pick up fresh produce and gourmet treats.
+You'll find a range of casual eateries around Miller Street in North Sydney, including rooftop oasis

 For waterside fine dining with harbour views, it doesn't get much better than Sails on Lavender Bay.
 It has prime position near the ferry wharf at McMahons Point, so you can hop off and sit down to lunch with fantastic views of the Sydney Opera House.
 For something more causal, check out Flying Bear Cafe, situated on the wharf at the Sydney Flying Squadron Sailing Club in Kirribilli.